Porthleven: Protected areas

+Governance

+There are two tiers of local government covering Porthleven, at parish (town) and unitary authority level: Porthleven Town Council and Cornwall Council.
+The town council is based at Institute Cottage on Cliff Road, part of the Bickford-Smith Institute building.

+Administrative history

+Porthleven historically straddled the parishes of Sithney and Breage.
+In 1934, Porthleven was absorbed into the borough of Helston.

+The borough of Helston was abolished in 1974 under the Local Government Act 1972, when the area became part of the Kerrier district.
+A successor parish called Helston was created at the same time, covering the area of the abolished borough.

+In 1985, a new parish of Porthleven was created, removing it from Helston parish.
+The new parish council adopted the name Porthleven Town Council.
+Later in 1985, it established its headquarters in a former cottage which formed part of the Bickford-Smith Institute building.

+Kerrier district was abolished in 2009.
+Cornwall County Council then took on district-level functions, making it a unitary authority, and was renamed Cornwall Council.

 Sport and leisure

 Porthleven has exploited its location and powerful swells to become one of Britain's best-known surfing spots, described as "Cornwall's best reef break".
 Waves often exceeding 6.6 ft break on a shallow reef that was shaped by blasting the harbour.
 Kayaking is also popular.
 RNLI lifeguards patrol the beach in the holiday season.
 The beach is separated from the harbour by a granite pier in front of the Porthleven Institute and clock tower.
 When the tide is out it is possible to walk about three miles east along Porthleven beach.
 There is also a coastal path with views of the beach below.

 Porthleven Bowling Club is based at Methleigh Parc and affiliated to Bowls Cornwall and Bowls England.
 It was founded in 1959 and has lawn bowling and short-mat bowls facilities.
 The club and its members compete within Cornwall and nationally, and there are in-house competitions.

 Porthleven has a non-league football club in the South West Peninsula League, which operates at levels 10 and 11 of the English football league system.
 The club's home ground is at Gala Parc.

+The traditional place for Cornish wrestling prize tournaments held in Porthleven in the 19th century was the "Wrestling Field", now marked by a plaque.
+More recently tournaments have been held in the Recreation Ground.

 The restaurateur Rick Stein opened a restaurant in the town, now taken over by fellow chef, Michael Caines.

 Twinning

-Porthleven is twinned with Guisseny (Gwiseni) in Brittany, France.
+Porthleven is twinned with Guissény in Brittany, France.